nikolajlauridsen/AcmeRaffle/README.md

 The database comes seeded with 100 valid serial numbers and 11 entries, this will allow you to have a look at the sites features without much hassle.

-The valid serial numbers are listen in a newline seperated text file, in the root of the project, called "SerialNumbers.txt".
+The valid serial numbers are listed in a newline seperated text file, in the root of the project, called "SerialNumbers.txt".

 The seeded entries are made using the serial numbers from the very bottom of the list, if you start from the top you should have plenty of serial numbers to have a peruse.

 In order to see the raffle entries list you need to be logged in to the admin user, a default admin user is hardcoded into the project for this exact purpose, the credentials are: